abolfazlaghdaee/abolfazlaghdaee.github.io/_pages/publications.md

 _[The $4^t{^h}$ Conference on Computational Algebra, Computational Number Theory and Applications](https://cacna2023.kashanu.ac.ir/en/index.php)_

-> In this research, I have developed a novel algorithm using Python to determine the graph matrix of the Polythiophene.
+> In this research, innovated a novel algorithm using Python to ascertain the corresponding matrix of the Polythiophene graph.

 July 2023